For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 Who may qualify?

-• Board-certified music therapist (MT-BC)
+• Board-certified music therapists (MT-BC)

 To reach us with questions or to volunteer, please click here.